g0t4/mcp-server-commands/README.md

 }
 ```

+### Logging

+Claude Desktop app writes logs to `~/Library/Logs/Claude/mcp-server-mcp-server-commands.log`

+By default, only important messages are logged (i.e. errors).
+If you want to see more messages, add `--verbose` to the `args` when configuring the server.

+By the way, logs are written to `STDERR` because that is what Claude Desktop routes to the log files.
+In the future, I expect well formatted log messages to be written over the `STDIO` transport to the MCP client (note: not Claude Desktop app).

 ### Debugging

 Since MCP servers communicate over stdio, debugging can be challenging.
 We recommend using the [MCP Inspector](https://github.com/modelcontextprotocol/inspector), which is available as a package script: